 For this reason, it is handy to write things down.
-If you are not keen, like me, then simply use Post-Its to record the headline facts.
+If you are not keen about this, simply use Post-Its to record the headline facts.

-Use a Post-It or piece of paper to recall:
+The Record: use a piece of paper to recall:

 What happened – in one line.